-In 2023, votes were cast at 72% of general meetings of portfolio companies for the MainFirst Germany Fund.
-Voting was not possible in the case of approximately 11% of the portfolio companies within the sub-fund, as these were non-voting preferential shares, such as Sixt preferential shares or Jungheinrich preferential shares.
-In the case of about 11% of the portfolio companies, investments were only made in the share after the annual general meeting.
-For the remainder of the portfolio, voting was not possible due to technical restrictions.
+In 2024, votes were cast at 86% of general meetings of portfolio companies for the MainFirst Germany Fund.
+Voting was not possible in the case of approximately 7% of the portfolio companies within the sub-fund, as these were non-voting preferential shares, such as Sixt preferential shares or Jungheinrich preferential shares.
+For the remaining part of the portfolio (7%), the shares were only invested in after the Annual General Meeting, sold beforehand or could not be voted on due to technical limitations.

-Overall, we voted for the MainFirst Germany Fund at 33 general meetings.
-At 19 of those meetings (58%), we voted on all points in line with the company management - i.e. voting "YES".
-A "NO" vote was cast on at least one agenda item at 14 general meetings (42%).
+Overall, we voted for the MainFirst Germany Fund at 38 general meetings.
+At 33 of those meetings (87%), we voted on all points in line with the company management - i.e. voting "YES".
+A "NO" vote was cast on at least one agenda item at 5 general meetings (13%).

-During the reporting period, the MainFirst Top European Ideas Fund voted at approximately 90% of general meetings of portfolio companies.
-Voting was not possible in the case of 2% of the portfolio companies within the sub-fund, as these were non-voting preferential shares, such as Sixt preferential shares.
-For the remainder of the portfolio, voting was not possible due to technical restrictions or because securities were only included in the portfolio after the annual general meeting.
-At 71% of the general meetings attended, we voted on all points in line with the company management - i.e. voting "YES".
-At 29% of meetings, we cast a "NO" vote on at least one agenda item.
+During the reporting period, the MainFirst Top European Ideas Fund voted at approximately 63% of general meetings of portfolio companies.
+Voting was not possible for the remaining part of the portfolio companies within the sub-fund, as these were non-voting preferential shares, such as Sixt preferential shares.
+The remaining part of the portfolio could not be voted on due to technical limitations or the securities were sold from the portfolio before the Annual General Meeting.
+At 88% of the general meetings attended, we voted on all points in line with the company management - i.e. voting "YES".
+At 12% of meetings, we cast a "NO" vote on at least one agenda item.